 This, in turn, undoes our sense of vulnerability, and the accompanying need to defend oneself.
 It testifies to the truth of “nothing real can be threatened” (T-in.2:2).

 Forgiveness in the world isn’t going to bring us to Heaven, to that pre-separation state of formlessness and love.
 But there can be a gentleness to it, a lovingkindness.
 It is a way of saying to our brothers and sisters, “we are in this together and I don’t want to get hung up on the little things.
 I don’t want to forget you or forsake you.”

-Really, I am just talking about being nice!
+Really, this is just about being nice!
 It sounds so simple but it’s hard.
 If you look around, you can see this.
-People are scared and stressed out and sad.
-They’re impatient and overwhelmed.
-I am too!
+People are scared and stressed and sad.
+They are impatient and overwhelmed.
+I am too.
 It happens.
-The question is: what can we do about it?